Bea Johnson has inspired hundreds of thousands of people to adopt waste-free living by following the 5R’s…

 On March 27th, Bea took a detour to Kaş where she took part in a beach clean at Patara before enjoying dinner with members of the Eco Kaş and Eco Kalkan projects.

-Bea then delivered her visually-rich and upbeat presentation to a full house in the Kaş Kültür Evi, during which she shared her personal journey to achieving Zero Waste by applying her 5R’s (Refuse, Reduce, Reuse, Recycle, Rot) with humor and passion.
+Bea then delivered her visually rich and upbeat presentation to a full house in the Kaş Kültür Evi, during which she shared her personal journey to achieving Zero Waste by applying her 5R’s (Refuse, Reduce, Reuse, Recycle, Rot) with humour and passion.

 Refuse – what you do not need